mozilla-l10n/styleguides/docs/mozilla_general/README.md

 Abbreviations and acronyms, should come from either a standard reference (like a dictionary of abbreviations) or should follow your language’s rules for creating abbreviations and acronyms.
 Once used, abbreviations and acronyms must remain consistent every place that it is used in the translation.

-### Branding

-Adherence to [Mozilla and third-party branding and style guides](https://www.mozilla.org/en-US/styleguide/identity/firefox/branding/) should be respected throughout a localization project.
-For example, some brand names should never be translated, such as `Firefox`.
-For other brands that do not have any branding guidelines, your localization community must define whether to translate them.
-Be extra careful to check on branding rules before deciding to translate a name or not (whether for Mozilla or for a third-party) and to list them here in your community’s l10n style guide.

 ## Text that should not be translated

 ### Shortcuts and accesskeys